Jellonator/Bit-Assembly/doc.md

 ext print, "hello, World!"
 ```

+Look over the provided 'examples' for more examples.

 ### Literals ###
 literals are denoted without any special symbols, e.g. `1234`, a base-10 numeric literal, `0b1100`, a base-2 binary literal, or `"foobar"`, a string literal which is converted into a binary literal.